Eschatologue/CM_wiki/docs/class/barbarian/giant.md

 Your connection to giant strength allows you to hurl both allies and enemies on the battlefield.

 As a **:rsc-b: Bonus Action**{ .rsc } while your **:class-abl-rage: Rage**{ .em } is active, you can choose one Medium or smaller creature within your reach and move it to an unoccupied space you can see within 30 feet of you.
 An unwilling creature must succeed on a Strength save (DC equals 8 plus your Proficiency Bonus plus your Strength modifier) to avoid the effect.
-If, at the end of this movement, the thrown creature isn't on a surface or liquid that can support it, the creature falls, taking damage as normal and landing with the Prone condition.
+If, at the end of this Movement, the thrown creature isn't on a surface or liquid that can support it, the creature falls, taking damage as normal and landing with the Prone condition.

 ### Level 14: Demiurgic Colossus